 - Informing LSCo of any candidate identified as possibly requiring special or access arrangements before exam entries are made and in line with JCQ and awarding body guidelines.

 - Passing on information about entries for portfolio qualifications to the SCSO in line with awarding body requirements.

 - Ensuring any learner concerns on sitting exams is discussed with area LSCO and/or Exams officer for extra support where applicable.

 1.5 Learning Support Coordinators, working with Tutors, cover the role of special educational needs coordinator (SENDCo) and are responsible for:

 - Identification and testing of candidates’ requirements for access arrangements at least 8 weeks prior to exams and notifying the Senior Customer Support Officers in good time so they are able to put in place exam day arrangements.

 - Process any necessary applications in order to gain approval (if required).

-- Make applications for special consideration following the regulations in the JCQ publication – ‘A guide to the special consideration process’ with support from the SCSO liaising with the Senior Customer Support Officers and Tutor to provide the access arrangements required by candidates in exams rooms, for example: a reader, scribe or additional time.
+- Make applications for special consideration following the regulations in the JCQ publication – ‘A guide to the special consideration process’ with support from the SCSO liaising with the Senior Customer Support Officers and Tutor to provide clear information and evidence is in place for the access arrangements required by candidates in exams rooms, for example: a reader, scribe or additional time.

 - Assisting the Senior Customer Support Officers in the efficient running of exams according to JCQ regulations.